JamesSedlacek/Custom_TabBar_Template/README.md

   <p>
     <h2>Overview</h2><br>
     This is a template app created in Xcode using Swift & Storyboards.<br>
-    Fork, Clone, or Download the code from this Repo, then have fun customizing the tab bar.
+    Fork, Clone, or Download the code from this Repo, then have fun customizing the tab bar.<br><br>
+    Feel free to create issues, pull requests, contribute, or tell me about your ideas for improvment.
   </p>

 </div><br>